- Rent a bike & explore: Rent a bicycle and discover Amsterdam and it surroundings on bike → See below

 - A deposit is required.
 Usually, a credit card will do, or alternatively, your driving license or passport.

-- There are lots of bike rental places all around town
+There are lots of bike rental places all around town, including at Central Station and close to where I live:

 Anne Frank House